 Saline implants are inserted through a slightly shorter incision because the air in the implant is first removed, the implant is rolled, and then it is inserted and then filled via a fill tube.
 Once filled, the fill tube is removed from the self-sealing valve and then the incision is closed.

 The breast augmentation performed by Dr. Schneider typically takes 45-60 minutes to perform.
-It is done in our AAAHC certified surgery center with the patient undergoing a twilight anesthesia.
+It is done in our AAAHC certified surgery center with the patient undergoing twilight anesthesia.
 The combination of a very long-acting local anesthetic, as well as a muscle-relaxing medication, significantly improves the recovery and decreases your discomfort after surgery.
 In fact, Dr. Schneider’s use of a muscle relaxant in breast augmentation is published in the prestigious medical publication, “Aesthetic Surgery Journal”.

 At the conclusion of the surgery, a clear dressing is applied to the incision and no bra or special straps are applied.
 The patient then wakes up in our recovery room, and most patients are able to be driven home within an hour.